 Fellini had other ideas.
 He wanted someone he could trust, an actor he knew he could rely on.
 He wanted Marcello Mastroianni.
 But Mastroianni said he was busy and really wasn’t quite sure whether he wanted to do it or not.

 Fellini began work on the script with his longtime collaborator Bernardino Zapponi.
-He had read Casanova’s memoirs and intended to write a faithful adaptation of the great lover’s life.
+Zapponi had read all of Casanova’s memoirs and intended to write a true and faithful adaptation of the great lover’s life.
 Fellini had no such intention.
-He was more interested in making a film about Fellini and his obsessions than a dull autobiography on Casanova.
+He was only interested in making a film about Fellini and his obsessions than a dull biography of Casanova.

 There was still the question of who was to play the lead.
 Mastroianni still claimed he was too busy.
 No one else seemed to fit.
 Then rumours went around (from whom no-one ever seemed quite sure) that Donald Sutherland wanted to play the part.
 The pair met.
 Fellini had his new Casanova.